We support employees who are reservists, are spouses of serving military personnel, and encourage employees to become Cadet leaders.

-Other partners and local groups, have also signed up to the principles in the Community Covenant, including Nottinghamshire Police, local NHS services, Nottinghamshire Fire & Rescue, Job Centre Plus, and BCVS on behalf of local voluntary and community services.
+Other partners and local groups, have also signed up to the principles in the Armed Forces Covenant, including Nottinghamshire Police, local NHS services, Nottinghamshire Fire & Rescue, Job Centre Plus, and BCVS on behalf of local voluntary and community services.

-You can read the Bassetlaw Community Covenant for additional information.
+You can read the Bassetlaw Armed Forces Covenant for additional information.

 There are a range of national and local support services listed here.
 There are also local organisations that welcome ex forces personnel and their families to join them.